Hooks

 on_edit_done

-This hook is called by papis edit after editing has finished, but before it is saved to the database.
+This hook is called by papis edit after editing has finished, but before saving changes to the database.
 The callbacks for this hook have the following format:

 def callback(doc: papis.document.Document) -> None: